Installing Linux Mint and Batocera on your Upgraded Atari VCS 800

 - In the Edit menu, select “Paste“, and copy all of the Batocera install files from the USB Flash Drive to the Batocera partition on your SSD

-- Once the copy process is complete, from the Batocera partition on your SSD, open the “batocera-boot.conf” file with the Text Editor app
+- Once the copy process is complete, from the Batocera partition on your SSD, select the “batocera-boot.conf” file and right-click on the file, and then open it with the Text Editor app

-- Since we’ve already created partitions on the SSD for both Batocera and SHARE data, we need to turn off auto-resizing during Batocera’s installation.
+- Since we’ve already created partitions on the SSD for both Batocera and SHARE data, we need to turn off auto-resizing/repartitioning for user data during Batocera’s installation.
 Add # before the “autoresize=true” entry so that it appears like below:

 ## Automatically resize the userdata partition if unallocated space is present on the drive.
 Disables itself once completed successfully. #autoresize=true